Docs

 # skip-log-bin

-Uncomment and adjust the binlog_expire_logs_seconds setting according to your needs:
+Adjust the binlog_expire_logs_seconds setting according to your needs:

 binlog_expire_logs_seconds=259200